elifnurafsar/ASPNET-CORE-RADAR/README.md

 1. Download the app from GitHub Repository
 2. Open the app in Visual Studio
-3. Open Microsoft SQL Server Managment Studio
+3. Open Microsoft SQL Server Management Studio
 4. Connect to your local SQL Server
 5. Create a new database CORE
 6. Execute the following queries to create necessary tables